jeffreyliu3230/autooai/README.md

 Automatically create an OAI harvester for the [SHARE Project](https://osf.io/wur56/wiki/home/).

 In order to automatically generate a harvester, it's assumed you'll have an API endpoint that will return xml in standard OAI-PMH format.
 This will be your base URL!
+Use that in the command line interface.

 For example, MIT has an OAI PMH endpoint, and one of the ways to access it is: http://dspace.mit.edu/oai/request?verb=Identify